ViaHero · Updated October 22, 2019

 Pickpockets are a problem, so be careful in crowds

 Travelers in Italy flock to its fabled ruins, iconic religious sites, and beautiful cities—but so do pickpockets.
 Pickpockets also operate on public transit.
 Although public transit in Italy is super safe and useful, pickpockets are drawn to crowded centers like train or bus stations.
-For some solid safety tips, just ask an Italian local how they avoid pickpockets.

 Common scams to avoid